oroinc/documentation/community/index.rst

 The Oro Platform Community Guide
 ================================

-**We very appreciate your help and interest in contributing to the OroPlatform!**
+**We appreciate your help and interest in contributing to the OroPlatform!**

 Find out more about how to contribute to the Oro Platform.